Please ensure Javascript is enabled for purposes of website accessibility

 Autism SA’s vision is for each person on the autism spectrum to live the life they choose in an inclusive society.
 Alongside our range of supports and services, we drive a number of initiatives to support our vision.
 You can read more about these initiatives below.

-Autism SA is an Accessibility Partner for the Adelaide Fringe for a second year in a row!
+Autism SA is an Accessibility Partner for the Adelaide Fringe for a third year in a row!

 As part of this, we welcome all artists and venues to participate in free online Autism Friendly training.
 Once this training is complete, there is also opportunity for venues or shows to be listed on the free Autism Friendly Charter Business Directory.